 So, you have finished the Camino de Santiago Trek and are looking for a little more laid-back adventure in the glorious provinces of northern Spain.
 Where do you go?
 Where do you stay?
 We’ve got you covered!
-Add a week on to your El Camino de Santiago Trek (Portuguese Way or French Way) and from Santiago de Compostela, head west to explore our top four, must-see northern Spanish destinations:
+Add a week on to your El Camino de Santiago Trek (Portuguese Way or French Way) and from Santiago de Compostela, head east to explore our top four, must-see northern Spanish destinations:

 - Parque Nacional de los Picos Europa (European Peaks National Park)

 - La Rioja

 The Picos de Europa National Park is located in the Cantabrian Mountains, between the provinces of Asturias, Leon and Cantabria.